SAP-samples/abap-exercises-codejam/exercises/ex2/README.md

 # Exercise 2 - Consuming Services via HTTP

-In this first exercise, we will create a class which leverages the HTTP connectivity classes and consume an external API from the SAP API Hub.
+In this exercise, we will create a class which leverages the HTTP connectivity classes and consume an external API from the SAP API Hub.
 You can view APIs of the SAP API Hub at the following URL.

 https://api.sap.com/package/SAPS4HANACloud?section=Artifacts

 In this exercise, we will use the Bank – Read API, which allows us to retrieve a list of bank details.
-This page gives you all the information about caling the API and also supplies the API key which we will need to supply when calling from our ABAP class.
+This page gives you all the information about calling the API and also supplies the API key which we will need to supply when calling from our ABAP class.

 https://api.sap.com/api/API_BANKDETAIL_SRV/resource